 It is very important to take folic acid before getting pregnant and during early pregnancy to lower chances of harmful side effects to your unborn baby.
 Ask your doctor or pharmacist for help if you are not sure how to choose a folic acid product.

 Liver problems may occur while you are using valproate sodium, and some may be serious.
-Check with your doctor right away if you are having more than one of these symptoms: abdominal pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.
+Check with your doctor right away if you are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Valproate sodium injection may cause serious allergic reactions affecting multiple body organs (eg, liver or kidney).
 Check with your doctor right away if you have the following symptoms: fever, dark urine, headache, rash, stomach pain, swollen lymph glands in the neck, armpit, or groin, unusual tiredness, or yellow eyes or skin.